 You should also consider the monitor's picture quality depending on your use, like its color accuracy if you need a monitor for content creation or the brightness if you're going to use it in a well-lit room.
 We test monitors' macOS compatibility with the 2021 14-inch MacBook Pro with the M1 Pro chip via USB-C or a USB-C to DisplayPort adapter.
 The results are also valid for any Mac Mini, including those with the M2 chip, and they're also valid for other Mac computers like the Mac Studio.

-We've reviewed 65 monitors and below are our recommendations for the best Mac Pro and Mac Mini monitors to purchase in 2019.
-See also our recommendations for the best monitors for MacBook Pro, the best ultrawide monitors, and our best 34 inch + monitors.
+We've bought and tested over 280 monitors, and below are our recommendations for the best monitors for Mac Mini to purchase.
+Check out our recommendations for the best monitors for MacBook Pro and MacBook Air, the best 4k monitors, and the best monitors for photo editing.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.